stepanenko/stepanenko/quotes.md

 > Sometimes, the elegant implementation is just a function.
 Not a method.
 Not a class.
 Not a framework.
 Just a function.

-> If you want to set off and go develop some grand new thing, you don't need millions of dollars of capitalization.
-You need enough pizza and Diet Coke to stick in your refrigerator, a cheap PC to work on and the dedication to go through with it.
+> If you want to develop some grand new thing, you don't need millions of dollars.
+You need pizza, coffee, a cheap PC to work on and dedication.

 > Software being "Done" is like a lawn being "Mowed".